Essays, Stories, Adventures, Dreams

 In scientific journals, the subject matter very often must pass peer review before it is accepted for publication.
 That is to say, scientific literature that is proposed for publication must be reviewed and approved by a body of peers before it is accepted.
 Unfortunately, there are several interpretations of the meaning of the word peer.
 Peers, by one dictionary definition that he prefers, are individuals of equal or superior standing in relationship to the one under scrutiny.
 The proposed manuscripts are expected to be thoroughly read and critiqued with critical viewpoints.
 Getting published means having your reputation at stake.

-To his knowledge, there is no peer review required for submission of a text story to Facebook, Twitter, WordPress, or other popular websites where individuals submit their ideas.
+To his knowledge, there is no peer review required for submission of a text story to Facebook, Twitter, WordPress, Medium, or other popular websites where individuals submit their ideas.
 Nobody is assigned to read their contributions, nobody is designated to rate its content, and nobody is labeled as a peer reviewer with the presumed gravitas to pass judgment about its validity or importance.
 The idea of peer review in such sites is not relevant.
 Having said that, it becomes obvious that careless, hurtful, inaccurate, and/or false information can proliferate on social media sites where some contributors wish to spread their ideas.
 People can pretty much say anything they want to say, within a few defined guidelines of civility.
-Freedom of speech is paramount, but fake news and misleading ideas do not lead to everybody being well informed.
+Freedom of speech is paramount, but fake news, unfortunately, does exist and misleading ideas do not lead to everybody being well informed with accurate information.

 There is a life-lesson somewhere in this chronicle that suggests that we as presumptive authors are interested in knowing who reads our stories, blogs, or chronicles; furthermore, we wonder what people think about them.
 As someone who has repeatedly stated that he is not interested in writing with a profit motive, the Footloose Forester does, however; wish to know why some chronicles are widely read and others are not.
 By virtue of the “counter” feature in some websites that record the number of hits each entry has, he knows that more than 300 of his chronicles have recorded more than a thousand “hits”, which presumably means that they have been read.
-A rather uninspired chronicle in terms of writing style, is one entitled Burundi, Rwanda, and Genocide; but has recorded 22,662 hits; The Survey Revealed a Misplaced Spring with 12,940 hits.
-He also wonders about who was interested in reading it.
+On one hand, a rather uninspired chronicle in terms of writing style and content, is one entitled Burundi, Rwanda, and Genocide that has recorded 22,662 hits.
+The word "genocide" may have been the clickbait attraction.
+On the other hand, the on-the-ground tale in The Survey Revealed a Misplaced Spring, with 12,940 hits is puzzling.
+He wonders about who was interested in reading it, and why.